 GPC has sought and received confirmation from the Office of the Qualifications and Examinations Regulator that Awarding Organisations make no requirement for pupils to obtain a medical certificate in support of their application for special consideration.
 Students are asked for information in support of their application, but this may take the form of a statement by the school.
 The Joint Council for Qualifications has confirmed that as far as they are concerned, if a student was absent from an examination as a result of illness and has the support of the school or centre to be absent, special consideration will be granted on that basis.
 Awarding organisations do not insist that medical proof is provided.

-Were you born or know someone born between 1st September 1999 and 31st August 2000?
-You are now eligible for your MenACWY vaccination which helps protect you from four types of meningitis and blood poisoning - Men A, C, W, and Y. Contact us now to book an appointment.
+Were you born or know someone born after 1st September 1996?
+If you have not been vaccinated at school you are now eligible for your MenACWY vaccination which helps protect you from four types of meningitis and blood poisoning - Men A, C, W, and Y. Contact us now to book an appointment.

 Getting the MenACWY vaccine and knowing the symptoms of meningitis could save your life.

 Between 1st September 2018 and 31st August 2019.
 Who is eligible?
 Current age 70, 71, 72, 73, 74, 75 78 or 79.
 If you were born after 1/9/1942 and you are 76 then you are eligible but if you were born before 2/9/1942 then you will become eligible on your 78th birthday.
 Please contact us to book an appointment for your shingles vaccination.